Back to: SQL Server Tutorial For Beginners and Professionals

 Update Conflicts:

-The Snapshot Isolation Level in SQL Server is vulnerable to update the conflicts whereas the Read Committed Snapshot Isolation Level is not.
-So, when a transaction is running under the snapshot isolation level and if that transaction is trying to update the same data which is already updated by another transaction at the same time, then in such cases an update conflict occurs and the transaction terminates and rolls back with an error.
+The Snapshot Isolation Level in SQL Server is vulnerable to updating the conflicts, whereas the Read Committed Snapshot Isolation Level is not.
+So, when a transaction is running under the snapshot isolation level and if that transaction is trying to update the same data, which is already updated by another transaction at the same time, then in such cases, an update conflict occurs.
+The transaction terminates and rolls back with an error.

 Let us understand this with an example.